- D.M., Indiana University, 2016

 - M.M., Boston Conservatory at Berklee, 2010

-Daniel Duarte is visiting lecturer in guitar at the Indiana University Jacobs School of Music.
+Daniel Duarte is lecturer in music in guitar at the Indiana University Jacobs School of Music.

 He is an active guitarist, arranger, conductor and lecturer who has collected prizes in several guitar and chamber music competitions in the United States, Europe, and Latin America.
 Duarte is also a multi-instrumentalist who performs on different types of guitars and as a flutist.